 3. Invest in a Health Savings Account (HSA)

 This account is similar to a 401(k) or SEP IRA because your contributions immediately reduce your taxable income.
 But there’s one more advantage to it.
 Putting money into an HSA lets you grow that money tax-free.
 When you need to pay for certain medical expenses, you can take money out to do so.
 Some qualifying medical expenses include contact lenses, doctor visits, acupuncture, and more.

 You can contribute up to $3,500 if you have individual health insurance coverage or $7,000 if you have family health insurance coverage.
 If you’re 55 or older, then you can also contribute another $1,000 as a catch-up contribution.

 You can only open an HSA if you currently have a high-deductible health insurance plan.

 4. Deduct 529 savings plan contributions from state taxes (if your state allows)

-It may feel like your kids cost you an arm and a leg, but they can actually help you on your taxes.
+It may feel like your kids cost you an arm and a leg, but they can actually help you with your taxes.
 If college is on the horizon, now’s the time to address how to pay for it and reduce your tax burden simultaneously.
 Open a 529 plan.

 Even if you don’t have your own kids to start a plan for, you can do so for nieces, nephews, friends, and grandkids.
 You can even open a 529 if you are going to go to college in the future.

-Although contributions to 529 accounts aren't tax-deductible on the federal level, the invested funds grow tax-free.
+Although contributions to 529 accounts aren’t tax-deductible at the federal level, the invested funds grow tax-free.
 Depending on the state you live in, you may be able to deduct 529 contributions from state taxes.
 More than 30 states and Washington D.C. either allow tax deductions or tax credits for 529 contributions.

 5. Contribute to a Flexible Spending Account (FSA)